jackjliew/ai-openscale/getting-started.md

 - Then, select the [model type](monitor-accuracy.html#understand-accuracy).
 For the sample model, there are multiple possible outcomes (five drug predictions), so select **Multiclass Classification** from the dropdown and click **Next**:

   ![Multiclass](images/multiclass.png)

-- Next, set the accuracy threshold.
-Click **Next** to leave it at the default 80%.
+- Next, set the accuracy threshold to 90% and click **Next**.
 Use the slider to adjust the minimum sample size to 40, then click  **Next**.

-  **Note**: For purposes of this tutorial, the minimum sample size has been set to 40.
+  For purposes of this tutorial, the minimum sample size has been set to 40.
 Normally, a larger sample size is recommended to ensure the sample size is not too small to skew results.
+  {: note}

 - You can review your choices before clicking **Save** to finalize them.